 “How many stay?” and “How many get out with a degree?”

-While we often know how hard it is to get in the front door, we should know how many graduate successfully before committing our time and money to an institution.
+While we often know how hard it is to get in the front door, we should know how many graduate school successfully before committing our time and money to an institution.

-In addition to graduation rate, the other important statistic is freshmen retention rates.
+In addition to the graduation rate, the other important statistic is freshmen retention rates.
 The retention rate is the percentage of full-time freshmen who continue on as sophomores.